buimaianh/cs50w-projects/email/dev-log.md

 - Action
     - Load DOM
     - Get button `Send`
-    - Click the got button using event `onclick`
+    - Add event listener `onclick` to the button
     - Get user input
     - Convert Javascript user input object to string
-    - Send a request to API.
-The request is url `emails/` by method `POST` with data `converted string`
+    - Send a request `POST` with body `converted string` to API with url ``emails/`
-    - Get corresponding response
+    - Before backend gets the request, if have any problem like internet is dropped, url not found,..., need to catch the error and handle the error
+    - If backend gets request successfully, backend processed the request and send back an approriate response
-    - Check if reponse status is error
+    - If the reponse is not ok, throw out an error message
-    - If not error, convert the response with string format to Javascript object
+    - If the reponse is ok, convert JSON string to Javascript object
-    - Process the object
+    - Get response body
-    - Display processing results to UI
+    - Display the response body to UI
+    - Load `sent` mailbox

     ```
         function getInputUser () {